-Camila Bernal Pushes Round Derriere Toward The Camera Wearing White Thong Panties
+Camila Bernal Pushes Round Derriere Toward The Camera While Wearing White Thong Panties

 Camila Bernal let it all hang out in her latest Instagram thirst trap.
-The voluptuous model wasn’t shy about flashing some skin as she opted for an eye-popping look for the racy shot.
+The voluptuous model wasn't shy about flashing some skin as she wore an eye-popping look for the racy shot.

-Camila looked hotter than ever as he sported a white lingerie set.
+Camila sported a white lingerie set in the image.
 The bra hugged her chest tightly and featured slim straps that put her toned arms and shoulders on full display.

 She added a pair of matching thong panties to the outfit as well.
 The undergarment was pulled up high over her curvy hips and wrapped around her slim waist.
 She also wore a pair of black knee-high socks that emphasized her thick thighs.
 However, it was her round derriere that stole the show in the snap.

-Camila sat on her knees on top of a bed made up with white linens for the shot.
-She rested her hands in front of her and arched her back as she posed with her backside towards the camera.
+Camila sat on her knees on top of a bed made up with white linens.
+She rested her hands in front of her and arched her back as she posed with her backside toward the camera.
 She tilted her head and twisted her torso to look over her shoulder with a sultry expression on her face.

 In the background, a large gray pillow could be seen, as well as a bedside lamp that added a soft glow.
-In the caption of the post, Camila asked her followers not to “sleep” on her.
+In the caption, Camila asked her followers not to "sleep" on her.

-She wore her long, dark hair parted down the center.
-The locks were styled in straight strands that hung down her back and spilled over her shoulders.

 "My next wallpaper," one follower stated.